This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 A career break or sabbatical from work, typically for a year.
 The aim of an adult gap year is to assess, de-stress and re-connect with life at a different pace.
 Many older people take a gap year to experience something specific, for others it’s about exploring whether there may be another way to live life.

-Mid life gap years aren’t just for the over 50’s though.
-If you’re taking a gap year in your 30s or 40’s, needing a break from life in the rat race, then you can still head home and resume your career after you take a year off and travel the world.
+Mid-life gap years aren’t just for over 50s, though.
+If you’re taking a gap year in your 30s or 40s, needing a break from life in the rat race, then you can still head home and resume your career after you take a year off and travel the world.

 You’re never too old to have new experiences, gain skills or revisit a hobby from your younger days.
 Do you thirst for learning?
 Want to see new cultures?
 Are you wondering what life is all about or looking for a different way?